 Archive

-At around 0500 GMT on 2 January 2012 the Earth was at perihelion, its closest approach to the Sun this year.
+At 2249 GMT on 2 January 2016 the Earth reaches perihelion, its closest approach to the Sun this year.

 If that sounds confusing to you, and has you wondering why it’s so cold given that the Earth is at its closest to the Sun, then this belies (a) a northern-hemisphere-centric attitude (in the Southern Hemisphere it’s summer right now), and (b) a misunderstanding of what causes the seasons.